jeffcasavant/MaubotPerryfier/README.md

 ## Requirements

-Perryfier depends on Scipy for largest blob detection (so it knows where to put the hat).
-You may need some additional shared object files available to your Maubot instance at runtime.
+Perryfier depends on OpenCV to figure out where to put the hat.
+Your Maubot instance must have access to the `cv2` (`python-opencv`) Python lib.